-Burke Medical Research Institute does not offer a formal research program for high school students.
-Some individual laboratories at the Burke Medical Research Institute occasionally have opportunities for high school students to contribute to their research programs during either the summer or academic year.
+Burke Neurological Institute does not offer a formal research program for high school students.
+Some individual laboratories at the Burke Neurological Institute occasionally have opportunities for high school students to contribute to their research programs during either the summer or academic year.
 These opportunities are typically volunteer positions and both the specific work schedule and type of research conducted by the student will vary among the different laboratories.

 Identify specific research programs that match your interest.
 Select your top three choices for lab/faculty in which you are interested.